 If introducing the Mayor only: The Right Worshipful the Mayor of the City of Salisbury, Councillor Caroline Corbin.

 If introducing the Deputy Mayor: The Deputy Mayor of Salisbury, Councillor Tom Corbin.

 How to refer to the Mayor

 Once the Mayor/Deputy Mayor has been formally introduced, it is acceptable to use the following address:

-When addressing the Deputy Mayor: Mrs Deputy Mayor or Councillor Corbin.
+When addressing the Deputy Mayor: Mr Deputy Mayor or Councillor Corbin.

 Receiving the Mayor